akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     }

-Now we need to create its value object for the property "DefaultValue":
+Now that we have our custom attribute class, we need to create its Value Object class for the property "DefaultValue":

 .. code-block:: php